Minnesota Attorney General's Office

 Blue book: The National Auto Dealers’ Association’s Used Car Book, listing estimated used car prices based on model, make, year and mileage.
 The pocket-sized blue book is actually orange.

-Cooling-off period: While a "cooling-off" period sometimes applies to the sale of products, allowing you to return a product and get your money back, no such cooling off period exists in car sales.
+Cooling-off period: While a “cooling-off” period sometimes applies to the sale of products, allowing you to return a product and get your money back, no such cooling off period law exists in car sales.
 Once you sign a contract to buy a car, the car is yours.
+Some dealers will offer a cooling off period as a marketing tool.

 Credit disability insurance: Your finance company may require this along with credit life insurance.
 It ensures the finance company loaning you money to buy your car will be among the first creditors paid if you are disabled and unable to work to pay off your car loan.